dfelinto/blender-manual/manual/render/cycles/render_settings/performance.rst

 .. _bpy.types.CyclesRenderSettings.debug_use_hair_bvh:

-Use Hair BVH
+Use Curves BVH
-   Use a special type of :term:`BVH` for rendering hair.
+   Use a special type of :term:`BVH` for rendering curves.
-   The bounding boxes are not axis aligned allowing a spatially closer fit to the hair geometry.
+   The bounding boxes are not axis aligned allowing a spatially closer fit to the curve geometry.
-   Disabling this option will reduce memory, at the cost of increasing hair render time.
+   Disabling this option will reduce memory, at the cost of increasing curve render time.

 .. _bpy.types.CyclesRenderSettings.debug_bvh_time_steps: